Millions of people have sensitive teeth. Causes include:

 Call Us Today to Schedule an Appointment

 At Patient Empowered Dentistry, we are committed to helping our patients find the best way to care for their teeth and gums.
-We offer various services that can help you reduce discomfort, including fluoride treatments and sealants.
+Whether your teeth hurt when the air hits them in cold weather, you have issues with cold drinks due to cold sensitivity, or you have another sensitivity that makes your teeth hurt, we offer various services that can help you reduce discomfort, including fluoride treatments and sealants.
 We also offer cosmetic dentistry, crowns, and root canals, for patients who need more extensive dental work.